akto-api-security/tests-library/remediation/COMMAND_INJECTION_URL_PATH.md

 ### Step 4: Limit Privileges of the Application

 Run the application with the least privileges necessary for performing its required functions.
 This can limit the damage from successful command injection attacks.

-### Step 5: Regular Audit and Update

-Always keep your application up-to-date with the latest security patches and follow secure coding practices.
-A periodic security audit of your application can also help discover and fix vulnerabilities.
-Conducting code reviews, performing automated testing can also be part of the remediation process.